 **UPDATED** We have chosen our winner!
-Scroll down past the examples to see who we thought truly captured the ‘Into the Wild’ theme.
+Scroll down past the examples to see who we thought truly capture the ‘Into the Wild’ theme.
 Thanks so much to everyone who entered!

 Travel Photo Roulette has been going for such a long time now and it’s great to see such innovative suggestions still appearing every few weeks.
 When our friends at 20 Years Hence hosted the fantastic Face of a Nation round I knew I had to take part, there were some beautiful entries and so many that truly captured a story.
 Portrait photography is something I practice but have never felt particularly skilful at, so I was so incredibly pleased to actually win!!
 The photo is definitely my favourite portrait from our whole round the world trip, it was one of those moments where everything just aligns perfectly and you grab that one shot.